 This core program provides trainings including, but not limited to, equitable access to reproductive health care, in-depth education on the aforementioned diseases, under-diagnosis and treatment, the impact of chronic stress and racism (“weathering”), high rates of morbidity and mortality in pregnant Black women, medical practices discounting Black women’s pain levels and concerns, the rise of diseases associated with environmental and chemical toxins, the early onset of puberty, food injustice, and gender-based violence.

 Black women are the backbones of their families and communities.
 This program mobilizes Black women and their allies on a quarterly basis to critically examine structural inequalities that make us and our young girls more vulnerable to chronic diseases of the reproductive system as we simultaneously explore our resiliency and strengths.

 Environmental Justice and Reproductive Health

 U.S. women of African descent have persistently higher rates of hormone-related diseases and risk factors.
 This program educates community members about the historical legacy of environmental injustice and the link between exposure to environmental toxins, endocrine disrupting chemicals, and their deleterious effects on women’s reproductive health.

 Incarceration and Reproductive Health

-Prisons are sites of Reproductive Violence.
-This program examines reproductive health needs of current and formerly incarcerated women in the US prison system.
-Increasing numbers of women and girls represent a growing proportion of incarcerated people in the US correctional system.
-Most of the women are of reproductive age and largely from disadvantaged communities.
-That population reveals strong evidence of reproductive health inequities.
+Prisons are sites of reproductive violence.
+This program examines reproductive health needs of current and formerly incarcerated women in the U.S. prison system.
+Increasing numbers of women and girls represent a growing proportion of incarcerated people in the U.S. correctional system.
+Most of the women are of reproductive age and largely come from disadvantaged communities.

 Reproductive Health and Immigration